joemoceri/hl7tools-dotnet/README.md

 - IgnoreParentheses: By default the CSharpExpressionConfiguration breaks expressions down from the outer most parentheses set to the inner most, so this is set to false.

-- IgnoreQuotesValidation: By default the CSharpExpressionConfiguration validates if there are an balanced (1:1 ratio) set of quotes inside of the expression, so this is set to false.
+- IgnoreQuotesValidation: By default the CSharpExpressionConfiguration validates if there are a balanced (1:1 ratio) set of quotes inside of the expression, so this is set to false.

 The default operators are the following:
 ```csharp